amf-paulinho/scriptdrop/README.md

 # How could we change the project to be more interesting?
 ## For sure this Challange was well desing!

 In fact, this project is very interesting, because I think it was designed in a way that a Junior programmer has the sense of exceeding expectations while a Senior would see small clues that show that the system is much deeper than it looks.
-Technically speaking, and taking into account the nature of the language and framework used, requesting requirements that require recursion would further exploit the programmer's skills in respect to Elixir, another requirement that could be requested and would exploit the programmer's skills in respect to the Phoenix Framework, it would be something related to the social platform, such as comments and evaluation of delivery or even a chat feature, both very simple to do using Phoenix.
+Technically speaking and taking into account the nature of the language and framework used, requesting somethig that requires recursion would further exploit the programmer's skills in respect to Elixir Language; another requirement that could be interesting and would exploit the programmer's skills in respect to the Phoenix Framework it would be something related to the social platforms, such as comments and delivery evaluation or even a chat feature, both very simple to acomplish using Phoenix.

 ![Zen](https://www.srtc.org/wp-content/uploads/2018/12/meditation-class-fremantle1-e1454334609459-1080x587.png)